Philosophy Department Graduate Student Handbook

 • Writing a paper incorporating a series of interviews with philosophical commentary;

-• A video or other media-based project with significant philosophical content; the project must be at least thirty minutes in length; or
+• A video or other media-based project with significant philosophical content (the project must be at least thirty minutes in length); or

 • A project exemplifying or related to the digital humanities.

-Two faculty members evaluate the special project on a Pass/Fail basis, and the student must receive a grade of Pass from both faculty evaluators.
+Two faculty members evaluate the special project on a Pass/Fail basis.
+The student must receive a grade of Pass from both faculty evaluators.
 If one evaluator assigns a grade of Pass and the other assigns a grade of Fail, a third faculty member will evaluate the project, and the student must receive a grade of Pass from the third evaluator in order to complete the requirement successfully.
 Special Projects must be submitted no later than December 15 for the fall semester and April 15 for the spring semester.

 M.A.
 Thesis

-M.A. students electing the thesis option will take 24 credit hours (8 courses) satisfying the M.A. distribution requirement and complete a six-credit thesis containing a minimum of 15,000 words and not exceeding 20,000 words.
+M.A. students electing the thesis option will take 24 credit hours (8 courses), satisfying the M.A. distribution requirement, and complete a six-credit thesis containing a minimum of 15,000 words and not exceeding 20,000 words.

 Students selecting the thesis option must by the end of their penultimate semester have identified and secured a thesis director who will guide the student through the thesis.
 The student must also have prepared a two- to three-page thesis proposal for approval by the director and a second reader appointed by the Director of Graduate Studies.
 The director and reader will consider the student’s previous work in determining the acceptability of the thesis proposal.
 The completed thesis will be read and evaluated by the mentor and the same reader on a scale of High Pass/Pass/Fail.
 The student must receive a grade of at least Pass from both readers.
 If one reader assigns a grade of Fail, the thesis will be read by a third faculty member, and the student must receive a grade of at least Pass from the third reader in order to complete the requirement successfully.
 Theses must be submitted no later than December 10 for the fall semester and April 10 for the spring semester.